GeorgeDaoud3/SOFE4630U-MS4/README.md

 ### The Service Python Script

 This script is assumed to run on your local computer, but you can run it on the GCP console.
 Thus, there is no need for containerization.
 In this section, we will go through its Python code and run it.
 The main program will generate random votes and send them through Google Pub/Sub topic.
-A subscriber to the topic will subscribe to messages with the function attribute of the value "result" and a matched the machineID attribute.
+A subscriber to the topic will subscribe to messages with the function attribute of the value "result" and a matched machineID attribute.
 It will wait for a response for the sent vote or signal a time-out.
 A thread will be created for the subscriber to prevent it from blocking the main program.
 The script can be broken up into:
-* **Lines 10:22** : initial the needed variables.
+* **Lines 10-22**: initial the needed variables.
 Note that you need to edit line 17 to add your project ID.

    <img src="figures/votingMachine1.jpg" alt="the script of the voting machine (lines 10:22) " width="700" />

-*  **Lines 49:62** : define the subscriber and producer and the corresponding variables
+*  **Lines 49-62**: define the subscriber and producer and the corresponding variables

    <img src="figures/votingMachine2.jpg" alt="the script of the voting machine (lines 49:62) " width="900" />

-*  **Lines 89:113** : the main thread code that iteratively generates a random vote, produces it to the topic, sets the **messageReceived** flag to False, and finally, waits until the subscriber thread changes it to **True**.
+*  **Lines 89-113**: the main thread code that iteratively generates a random vote, produces it to the topic, sets the **messageReceived** flag to False, and finally, waits until the subscriber thread changes it to **True**.
 Otherwise, a time-out message will be printed.
-Note that the voterId is limited to 100 so repeated voter IDs are more likely to happen.
+Note that the voterId is limited to 100, so repeated voter IDs are more likely to happen.
 You can increase the limit.

    <img src="figures/votingMachine3.jpg" alt="the script of the voting machine (lines 89:113) " width="975" />

-*  **Lines 86:87** : create a thread that runs the **thread_function** function.
+*  **Lines 86-87**: create a thread that runs the **thread_function** function.

    <img src="figures/votingMachine4.jpg" alt="the script of the voting machine (lines 86:87) " width="470" />

-*  **Lines 68:83** : define the **thread_function** function that creates a subscription if doesn't exist.
+*  **Lines 68-83**: define the **thread_function** function that creates a subscription if it doesn't exist.
 The subscription is configured to filter messages with the attributes of function="result" and a matched **machineID**.
 It also creates a subscriber with a callback function to handle received messages.

    <img src="figures/votingMachine5.jpg" alt="the script of the voting machine (lines 68:83) " width="940" />

-*  **Lines 32:47** : define the **callback** function process the recieved nessage.
+*  **Lines 32-47**: define the **callback** function that processes the received messages.
 If the message UUID matches the last send UUID, **messageRceived** is set to True.

    <img src="figures/votingMachine6.jpg" alt="the script of the voting machine (lines 32:47) " width="790" />

 *  The interaction between the main thread and the callback function is summarized as
    1. The main thread creates the vote message, saves the UUID of the message as **last_uuid**, and sets the **messageReceived** flag to False.
-   2. The callback function checks the UUID of the received messages. if any matches **last_uuid**, the **messageReceived** flag is set to True.
+   2. The callback function checks the UUID of the received messages.
+If any matches **last_uuid**, the **messageReceived** flag is set to True.
    3. The main thread waits until the **messageReceived** flag is set to True.
 If no answer is received in 10 seconds, A timeout message is printed

    <img src="figures/votingMachine.jpg" alt="the script of the voting machine (lines 32:47) " width="790" />

 ### Run The Python Script

-1. Edit the **main.py** withing the **voting machine** folder to set the project ID with your project ID in line 17.
+1. Edit the **main.py** within the **voting machine** folder to set the project ID with your project ID in line 17.
-2. Upload <a href ="#cred"> the JSON file with GCP credential </a> to the same path as the **main.py** file.
+2. Copy the JSON file that contains the key of the service account created <a href="#serviceAccountKey">before</a>, to the path as the **main.py** file.
 3. Run the Python script
    ```cmd
    python main.py